 5.5.2 Potential Requirements

-Radio Interface Technology (RIT) of the 3GPP system shall be designed with features and optimizations to provide a backhaul function.
+[PR.5.5.2-001] Radio Interface Technology (RIT) of the 3GPP system shall be designed with features and optimizations to provide a backhaul function.

-The 3GPP system shall support flexible and efficient backhaul for both indoor and outdoor access nodes.
+[PR.5.5.2-002] The 3GPP system shall support flexible and efficient backhaul for both indoor and outdoor access nodes.

-The 3GPP system shall support flexible partitioning of resources between access and backhaul functions when supported in a common band.
+[PR.5.5.2-003] The 3GPP system shall support flexible partitioning of resources between access and backhaul functions when supported in a common band.

-The 3GPP system shall support dynamic, autonomous configuration of integrated access and backhaul nodes.
+[PR.5.5.2-004] The 3GPP system shall support dynamic, autonomous configuration of integrated access and backhaul nodes.

-The 3GPP system shall support dynamic adaptation on wireless backhaul network topologies to minimize service disruptions.
+[PR.5.5.2-005] The 3GPP system shall support dynamic adaptation on wireless backhaul network topologies to minimize service disruptions.

-The 3GPP system shall allow a network operator to provide fronthaul/backhaul network sharing information and capabilities to other network operators.
+[PR.5.5.2-006] The 3GPP system shall allow a network operator to provide fronthaul/backhaul network sharing information and capabilities to other network operators.

-The 3GPP system shall allow network operators to be able to share fronthaul/backhaul network resources.
+[PR.5.5.2-007] The 3GPP system shall allow network operators to be able to share fronthaul/backhaul network resources.

 5.6.1 Description

-Editor’s Note: The following text is based on some of the text taken from sections 5.23, 5.26, 5.27, 5.28, 5.31, & 5.58 of TR 22.891 with minor updates/clarification.

 The 5G system has the following characteristics related to access:

 Multiple Access Support

-Multiple RAT connectivity is beneficial for increasing the throughput and a capability to select which data flow goes over which RAT benefits further.
-This will require that the UE has full dual radio capability, i.e. can handle both uplink and downlink radio transmissions on both the 5G RAT and the E-UTRA RAT simultaneously.
-This is expected to be commonly supported by UEs used as e.g. smart phones.
+Multiple RAT connectivity is beneficial for increasing throughput.
+A capability to select which data flow goes over which RAT provides additional benefits.
+These capabilities will require that the UE has full dual radio capability, e.g., can handle both uplink and downlink radio transmissions on both a 5G RAT and an E-UTRA RAT simultaneously.
+This is expected to be commonly supported by UEs used as e.g., smart phones.
 Due to the expected large diversity of market segments and type of UEs for the new system, it is also expected that some UEs will target lower complexity segments where single radio capability is preferred.

 Optimized Connection per Traffic Type

-Optimized connection to the specified cell, based on traffic type.
 When the user is in the coverage area of multiple cells, the best cell for the given application should be used, so that the traffic is routed in optimal manner.
-Moreover, traffic routing within the network should also be optimized, i.e., some of the traffic may be offloaded locally while other traffic may be routed operator core network.
+Moreover, traffic routing within the network should also be optimized, i.e., some of the traffic may be offloaded locally while other traffic may be routed to or from an operator core network.

 3GPP/Non-3GPP Access Integration

-The 5G system will connect to multiple non-3GPP and 3GPP access networks in order to allow the operator to improve the efficiency in the exploitation of the network infrastructure and to provide the best capabilities to an end-user.
+The 5G system will connect to multiple non-3GPP and 3GPP access networks in order to allow the operator to efficiently use the network infrastructure and to provide the best capabilities to an end-user.

-The 5G system is expected to support at least mobility between 3GPP and non-3GPP networks with optional service continuity,
+The 5G system is expected to support at least the following capabilities:

+mobility between 3GPP and non-3GPP networks,

 capability for the UE based on network control to select the access to connect to,

 simultaneous connection to different accesses,

 capability to access services provided by a 5G network to the UE connected to a non-3GPP access,

 authentication for accessing 3GPP network through a non-3GPP access using 3GPP credential, etc.

 Access from less trusted networks

 In order to enable more flexible deployments, operators will support access and connectivity via less trusted networks.
 For example, current core network functions are expected to be deployed nearer the edge and multiple parties may own the network equipment traversed.
-In these networks, privacy across access networks elements cannot be assumed and the user's identity should be protected.
+In these networks, privacy across access network elements cannot be assumed and the user's identity should be protected.

 Enhanced access control